alem0lars/cgen/README.md

 ![Status](http://img.shields.io/badge/status-OK-green.svg)

-This is where CGen shrines, by allowing users to **just provide the data** and let the system do the rest.
+This is where CurriculumGenerator shrines, by allowing users to **just provide the data** and let the system do the rest.
 This system comes with *extensibility* in mind, by providing different levels of customization:

 1. **Data-level**:
   The first level is the most commonly used.